ntrrg/ntweb-history/content/authors/ntrrg/index.en.md

 I am a Software Developer passionate about creating high performance solutions that take the most advantage they can from the hardware they use.
 I always code following the best standards, verifying the code quality with analysis tools and automated tests.
-I am a huge fan of maths, AI and distributed computing.
+I am a huge fan of maths, process automation and distributed computing.

 Since I coded my first lines in Go (July 2018), I knew that its simplicity, power and philosophy are the experience that any developer pursuing productivity and efficiency needs.
 I coded with PHP, Python and JavaScript (Node.js) in the past.
-I also finished the 42 C Piscine in Silicon Valley, so I have basic knoledge of C.
+I also finished the 42 C Piscine in Silicon Valley, so I have basic knowledge of C.

 ### Skills